 Feast on the best local foods

-San Diegans love everything about their hometown.
+The people of San Diego love everything about their hometown.
 That means that they usually keep an eye out for great food wherever they go.
 If you decide to spend a date night among the locals, make sure to try some of the delicious dishes you may have missed before.

 Adventure through Balboa Park

 Balboa Park was founded in 1884 as a municipal park and cultural center for the residents of San Diego.
 Today, this stunning urban oasis remains a favorite spot for visitors and locals alike.
-In addition to being a playground for San Diegans, it serves as a gorgeous setting for art exhibitions, musical events, and other special events.
+In addition to being a playground for the people of San Diego, it serves as a gorgeous setting for art exhibitions, musical events, and other special events.

-When you visit, don’t miss the following attractions:
+When you visit balboa park, don’t miss the following attractions:

-The Museum of Contemporary Art San Diego, which presents innovative artwork from around the world.
+The Museum of Contemporary Art San Diego presents innovative artwork from around the world.

-The Natural History Museum, which features dinosaur fossils from India, Africa, and elsewhere.
+The Natural History Museum features dinosaur fossils from India, Africa, and elsewhere.